mou-rush/mou-rush/README.md

 ### Hi there, I'm Moureen. 👋

-## I'm a Developer, Graphic Designer, and a Foodie. 😄
+## I'm a Front-End Developer, Budding Full Stack Developer and a Foodie. 😄

-- 🔭 I’m currently working on a personal reactjs project
+- 🔭 I’m currently working on a full stack project.
-- 🌱 I’m currently learning Testing and Node.js
+- 🌱 I’m currently learning Testing and Python(Django).
 - 💬 Ask me about Reactjs
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I used to be a part-time DJ.